MatrixAI/Architect/compiler/README.md

 This is so weird, how does this work.
 The `nApp` is going to be a function.
 And if we `<$` into the `symbol ""` functor, we are going to get a parser of a function!?

+---

+Ok we are working on the operator table.
+And we were working on function application.
+Which was a raw operator.
+And it works before operator definitions work on binary operators.
+For some reason a parser.. that parses nothing.